Learn To Sail in Airlie Beach

 Learning to sail opens a door to a pastime that can last a lifetime.
 Sailing can be a physically and mentally demanding sport, a means to relax, or a enchanting way of getting from one place to another – even across an ocean.
 It’s an activity that can be enjoyed from childhood through into retirement.

-In 2017, Whitsunday Sailing Club will be conducting Learn to Sail courses utilising Australian Sailing's Discover Sailing programs.
-These cover both Dinghies (Start Sailing 1 & 2, Better Sailing, Start Racing, Better Racing) and Keelboats (Start Crewing, Start Helming, Start Skippering).
+Whitsunday Sailing Club conduct Learn to Sail courses for both children and adults, utilising Australian Sailing’s Discover Sailing programs.
+These cover both Dinghies (Tackers 1, 2 and 3, Start Sailing 1 & 2, Better Sailing, Start Racing, Better Racing) and Keelboats (Start Crewing, Start Helming, Start Skippering).

 Learn to Sail in a Dinghy